siec2020/BE_Architecture/README.md

 We basically use two nodes lists called *open* and *closed* in order to carry out the path finding.
 The *open* list corresponds to the nodes that were explorated but not their neighbours and the *closed* list corresponds to the nodes that were covered as well as their neighbours.
 At the beginning of the algorithm we fill the *open* list with the initial position and then start to explore the neighbours.
 When a neighbour is not covered or when it presents a better heuristic than another node leading to the same position in the *open* or *closed* lists, we delete it in the list and add the new node in both lists.
 The new node represents the same position but was reached following a cheaper path regarding the cost.
 The algorithm ends when the *open* list is empty, all the information regarding the cheaper path can then be found in the *closed* list.

 *NB: the heuristic is the sum of the cost to reach this position and the remaining estimation to the final position.
-It is used to determine the best nodes to follow in order to minimize the cost of the path to reach the end*
+It is used to determine the best nodes to follow in order to minimize the cost of the path to reach the end position.*

 ## II - CPU and GPU implementation written in C++